tomasc/improve_typography/README.md

 Improves typography (quotes, hyphens, etc.) of a given string.
 Works well with I18n.

-Easy to extend by adding processors, or overriding them for specific language.
+Easy to extend by the way of locale files and processors.

 ## Installation